nd-nuclear-theory/mcscript-ncci/doc/examples/README.md

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
     % cd ${MCSCRIPT_RUN_HOME}
-    % ln -s ${HOME}/code/mcscript-ncci/docs/examples/runex01.py
+    % ln -s ${HOME}/code/mcscript-ncci/doc/examples/runex01.py
     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

     Alternatively, you can run these scripts wiht the `examples` directory as the current working directory, by adding the `--here` argument to `qsubm`.

+  - The examples below are for small runs, run locally on your own computer.
-  - The example submission command lines given for the individual examples below leave off the very-important parallel environment parameters (which we estimate using `mfdnmem`).
+    The example submission command lines given below do not fully illustrate the very-important parallel environment parameters for multi-rank MPI parallelized runs.
 They also omit the queue submission information, which varies from one computing system to another.
 (Otherwise you'll be trying to run MFDn interactively on the front-end machine, which may get people yelling at you -- although at least the Nmax=2 example runs are are not computationally demanding.
 Moreover, execution may simply fail on a front-end machine has a different architecture from the compute nodes, and the executable file is not compatible!)